ChristosT/dummy-guide/doc/source/vtkDataModel.rst

     Rectilinear grid.

-A rectilinear grid, such as :nuref:`fig:ExampleMesh`, defines its topology implicitly and point coordinates semi-implicitly.
+A rectilinear grid, such as :numref:`fig:ExampleMesh`, defines its topology implicitly and point coordinates semi-implicitly.
 To fully define the mesh for a rectilinear grid, VTK uses the following: